Research

 The eukaryotic genome is regulated by a variety of epigenetic mechanisms that establish and maintain proper gene expression profiles to control cell identity and fate.
 One of these vital mechanisms is accomplished by chromatin, which is the packaging medium for genomic DNA.
 The chromatin polymer consists of individual nucleosomes in which the DNA is wrapped around an octamer of the canonical histone proteins H2A, H2B, H3, and H4.
 The histone proteins are highly post-translationally modified, and these modifications (PTMs) act as dynamic signals to delineate specific chromatin states.
 Importantly, when histone PTMs and other epigenetic processes are dysregulated, this leads to aging and diseases including cancer and metabolic and developmental disorders.

 Fluorescent biosensors are powerful tools for studying cell signaling dynamics, giving us a window into these processes as they are occurring in live cells.
-We are developing new genetically-encoded biosensors for imaging metabolites, focusing on core metabolites for which no biosensors currently exist.
-With these sensors, we are able to track subcellular metabolite levels in real time as cells respond to stimuli such as nutrient changes, DNA damage, and inhibitor treatments.
-Since we are particularly interested in chromatin, we are using our sensors to understand how metabolite compartmentalization impacts histone PTM regulation.
+We are developing new genetically encoded biosensors for imaging metabolites, such as acyl-CoAs.
+With these sensors, we can track changes in subcellular metabolite levels in real time as cells respond to stimuli such as nutrient changes or inhibitor treatments.
+For example, we developed the first genetically encoded fluorescent biosensor for acetyl-CoA (link to preprint) and demonstrated its use in live cells.
+The sensor plasmids are available on Addgene.
+We are now working on developing new platforms for engineering metabolite biosensors that will improve on the throughput of traditional approaches to making these sensors.

 The expansion of mass spectrometric characterization of histone PTMs has led to a recent surge in the identification of histone acylations beyond acetylation (e.g., succinylation, lactylation).
-While initial evidence suggests that at least some of these acylations perform distinct chromatin regulatory roles from acetylation and one another, these functions remain poorly-defined.
-We are using biochemical and in cell methods to delineate the mechanisms by which non-canonical acylations impact chromatin structure and function.
-We are also defining regulatory feedback loops between the metabolic pathways that produce these acyl-CoAs and the effects on gene expression from the corresponding histone acylation.
+While initial evidence suggests that at least some of these acylations perform distinct chromatin regulatory roles from acetylation and one another, these functions remain poorly defined.
+We use biochemical and cellular methods to delineate the mechanisms by which non-canonical acylations impact chromatin structure and function.
+Using protein semi-synthesis, we can produce site-specifically modified nucleosomes with these different acyl marks.
+We can then use these as physiologically relevant substrates to study eraser enzyme function and to profile reader domain preferences.
+We complement this biochemical work with cell culture models.
+For example, we work on defining regulatory feedback loops between the metabolic pathways that produce these acyl-CoAs and the effects on gene expression from the corresponding histone acylation.